HOME

 Barlow Road Memories.
 The following group of photos were E-mailed to me by Laurence Halstead, an old friend from Chapel Street School.
 They were taken around the Barlow Road area in 2002.

 This photograph, taken in the early 1960s, shows the Wesleyan Chapel which probably gave Chapel Street its name!
 The chapel, built in 1797, was a simple and unremarkable building.
 It fell into disrepair, and was unceremoniously demolished in the 1970s.
 In more enlightened times it would probably have been restored, and could have made a fine local history museum.
 I don't know when it last served as a place of religious worship.
 I seem to remember that in the early 1950s it may have been used as a dining hall for Chapel Street School.
 Can anyone confirm that?
 The chapel grounds was a graveyard, and had many well worn grave stones, covering the graves.
 There was also a large tomb, surrounded by an ornate fence, by the main gate.
 Obviously the grave of an important family.
 Again, does anyone know who was buried there?
-I have to admit , as a child, I used to climb on top of this tomb and rock the large tombstone back & forth!
-In the background of the photo you can see the end of Robinsons Bakery on Ethel Terrace, and also a communal air raid shelter.( Photo: Looking Back at Levenshulme & Burnage )
+I have to admit, as a child, I used to climb on top of this tomb and rock the large tombstone back & forth!
+In the background of the photo you can see the end of Robinsons Bakery on Ethel Terrace, and also a communal air raid shelter.( Photo: Looking Back at Levenshulme & Burnage ) Does anyone have any further photos of this old building?

 The same corner December 2007.
 Not a pretty site!!
 Was the ground ever de-consecrated?
 Are there still graves there?